-At December 31, 2006 and 2005, the Company's investments include \$11 million, held in an external trust account for benefit payments pursuant to the supplemental retirement plans.
-The accumulated benefit obligations for the supplemental retirement plans for O&R was \$33 million as of December 31, 2006 and 2005.
+At December 31, 2007 and 2006, the Company's investments include \$12 million and \$11 million, respectively, held in an external trust account for benefit payments pursuant to the supplemental retirement plans.
+The accumulated benefit obligations for the supplemental retirement plans for O&R were \$33 million as of December 31, 2007 and 2006.